-Watkins Park Farmers Market
+Watkins Regional Park Farmers Market

 Upper Marlboro offers a peaceful environment with over 50 nearby green spaces such as Mellwood Hills Park and the Largo/Perrywood/Kettering Community Center, perfect for relaxation and outdoor activities.
 The community features predominantly single detached homes built around 1992, many offering three or more bedrooms, providing ample living space.
 Residents benefit from access to both public and private elementary and secondary schools.
 Dining options are plentiful with over 100 restaurants scattered throughout the area.
 While parking is convenient and accessible, public transit links including the Downtown Largo Metrorail station and several nearby bus lines offer additional commuting choices.